Growing Succulents Guide

-The many succulent plants that exist today have a wide variety of adaptations for different climates, soils, sunlight regimes, and water needs.
+The many succulent plants that exist today have a wide variety of adaptations for different climates, types of soils for succulents, sunlight regimes, and water needs.
 Knowing the name of your succulent and doing some research to see if it has specific requirements will help you grow all types of succulents with ease!
 Use our Succulent Guide as an example for typical practices for many of these plants.
 Learn how to grow succulent plants.

 Succulent care starts with watering habits.
-Succulents are plants that have methods to actually store water internally (in their leaves and petals) during times of drought.
+Succulents are plants that have methods to actually store water internally (in their fleshy leaves and petals) during times of drought.

 This is beneficial in warmer climates as these small but mighty plants can thrive without rainfall for weeks.
 There are thousands of taxonomically unrelated plant species that have developed the succulent lifestyle.
-Cacti, of course, are the most well known succulents, but many plant families include at least some species that are succulent.
+Cacti are the most well known of these types of plants, but many plant families include at least some species that are fleshy.

-Most succulent plants come from regions characterized by dry winters and wetter summers.
-The particular species of succulent, the drainage of the potting mix, the humidity in the air, and the size and vigor of the plant all will affect water requirements.
+Most fast growing succulent plants come from regions characterized by dry winters and wetter summers.
+The particular species of succulent (whether indoor or outdoor), the drainage of the potting mix, the humidity in the air, and the size and vigor of the plant all will affect water requirements.
 As well as the type of container it is planted in and if it has a good drainage hole (we highly recommend this!).
 How big do succulents grow?
 Succulents size and shape varies by variety.
 Choose succulents that will grow best in your region.

 Water once a week in the Summer, and once a month in the Winter

-When the potting mix becomes dry down to an inch or two below the surface it is time to water.
+When the potting soil is dry down to an inch or two below the surface it is time to water.

-Water deeply, filling the container to its rim until water runs out the bottom.
+Water deeply and soak the soil, filling the container to its rim until water runs out the bottom.
 Just be sure it drains right on through within a day or two, and don’t leave water standing in a saucer beneath the pot.
 Excess water will cause root rot.
 Let the garden soil dry out completely before watering again.
 It is good to set up a watering schedule to keep track of how often and the amount of water you are giving your plants.
 The leaves and stems will shrivel a bit when it is time to water your plants.

 The potting medium for succulents must be fast draining.
 It should be loose and crumbly, to prevent water-logging, which causes roots to rot.
 Succulent potting mixes drain faster and hold less water than typical houseplant mixes.
-Commercial succulent and cactus mixes for the consumer typically contain 25-50% organic matter.
+Commercial succulent and cacti mixes for the consumer typically contain 25-50% organic matter.
 The rest is made up of inorganic spacers with small particle size.
 The organic materials of a perfect succulent potting mix can be coconut coir, peat moss, or composted mulch (humus) from leaves, grass, or vegetable waste.

 If you are looking to make your own mix, for most succulents we like a potting mix that is 50% standard houseplant potting mix (Perfect Plants Organic Potting mix is a good choice), and 50% pumice or crushed granite, part perlite, pine bark, gritty mix, coarse sand, or gravel.